appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox-group.md

  }..
 ]
 ```
-It's important to ensure that the values assigned to each option are unique.
+Ensure that the values assigned to each option are unique.
 Additionally, you can dynamically display data by using JavaScript.
 For instance, you can use the `.map()` function to transform the data to the desired format, like:

 ```js